VasileiosBouzas/MeshPolygonization/README.md

 Structure-aware Building Mesh Polygonization.
 ISPRS Journal of Photogrammetry and Remote Sensing.
 167(2020), 432-442, 2020.
 ```
-Please consider citing the above paper if you use the code/program (or part of it).
+Please cite the above paper if you use the code/program (or part of it).

 ---